The64thGamer/cheeseepedia/content/wiki/pasqually.md

 ### Pizza Time Theatre

-From as early as 1977, Pasqually was {{< wiki-link "Chuck E Cheese" >}}'s chef.
+From as early as 1977, Pasqually was {{< wiki-link "Chuck E. Cheese" >}}'s chef.
 Originally portrayed by Joe Spano, the early shows would portray Pasqually as a stereotypical yet rough around the edges Italian chef with a snobby personality.
 Pasqually's original design had a chef hat as well as a long sleeved shirt with a red and white plaid design.
 He wore a red bandanna and a white apron.
 He had black curly hair and a big mustache.
 This design would be used for decades to come.
 In the first two locations Pasqually held a pizza as well as a pizza cutter and was intended to announce pizza orders, but the concept never came to be.
 When the {{< wiki-link "Cyberamics Balcony Stage" >}} got introduced, Pasqually now played the accordion.
 Joe Spano was later replaced by Scott Wilson in 1983.

 ### ShowBiz Pizza Time